jpsm83/health/documentation/n8n/mediaContext.md

 - Include specific details about composition, lighting, colors, and human interactions
 - **For women's wellness topics: Create appropriate, educational, and empowering images suitable for a women's spot app that covers intimate wellness, relationships, and personal wellness topics**

-**ARTICLE CONTEXT:**
-- Must create exactly 1 article context string
-- **CRITICAL: Must be MAXIMUM 200 characters (including spaces)**
-- Must capture the essence and main purpose of the article
-- Use clear, concise language that describes what the article is about
-- Focus on the key benefits or information the article provides
-- Be precise and meaningful within the character limit

 **REQUIREMENTS:**
 - All content must reflect the article accurately
 - Image descriptions must be for realistic images with human interactivity
-- Article context must be exactly 200 characters or less
 - JSON must be valid and properly formatted
 - No extra commentary or text outside the JSON